ianmarmour/ACAS-Automated-Scanning/README.md

 Simply follow the below integration guide to deploy the script on your network.
 This script works best on fresh installs of the pre-configured DISA HBSS image but should work on any system that has Powershell V4 and Windows Server 2012 R2.

 ## Configuration Guide

+Modify the following line
+`powershell
+$Username = 'ACASScanner'
+`
+Add the account name you would like created in the section between the ''.
+Modify the following line #96